sandialabs/forcefinder/README.md

 The SourcePathReceiver object has also been built into a Rattlesnake control law for random vibration control, meaning that the same exact code can be used in offline predictions and online control during a multiple-input/multiple-output (MIMO) vibration test.
 Note that the control law is included with this package for completeness, but are not imported to the Python environment when ForceFinder is used.

+## Documentation
+The [theory and API documentation](https://sandialabs.github.io/forcefinder) provides useful information for theory and programming interface that is used in ForceFinder.
+Examples will be added to this documentation over time.

 ## Goals
 The ForceFinder project has two main goals: